How to Make a Crisp with Any Fruit

 This jammy, crumbly summer dessert couldn't be easier to make.
 Here's how to whip one together with any fruit you find at the market (or in your garden!).

 My favorite summer dessert is the simplest one: a fruit crisp.
 A layer of jammy, sweet-tart fruit topped with crunchy, chewy streusel topping-it’s addictive.
 I often slide a 13×9 into the oven right before dinner for a warm treat after a dinner party on the patio, but my favorite way to eat crisps is right out of the fridge for breakfast, maybe with a dollop of yogurt on the side.
+It can also be one of the ways to add flavor to oatmeal.

 The best part might be that you can use any fruit to make a crisp.
 Grabbed fresh peaches at the farmers market?
 Perfect!
 Mixed berries?
 Scrumptious!
 Have a bag of blueberries buried in the freezer?
 They’ll work, too!
 You can also mix fruits (like apples with pears or strawberries with rhubarb).
 (Here are the summer foods you can freeze.)